topoftheyear/Byte-le-Royale-2019/sphinx/asteroid_fields_and_mining.md

 * Gold
     * S2: makes Circuitry, secondary is Wire

-To mine from an asteroid field, approach the field and `mine()` for the resource.
+To mine from an asteroid field, approach the field and call `self.mine()` in the client to obtain the resources.